JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 7. λc.c                                             =>
 ```

 Lazy evaluation has the benefit of terminating as frequently as **Normal Order** evaluation, but maintaining the efficiency of **Applicative Order** evaluation.
-I will defer to Ariola et al. for an explanation of how laziness provides the desirable properties of both NO and AO evaluation. "lazy languages only reduce an argument if the value of the corresponding formal parameter is needed for the evaluation of the procedure body"(Ariola et al 1995:233), this delayed evaluation is similar to NO, except that evaluation is delayed even further; rather than evaluating the entire λ-term only the expression in function position is evaluated. "after reducing the argument, the evaluator will remember the resulting value for future references to that formal parameter"(Ariola et al 1995:233) where AO ensures that bound variables are reduced only once by evaluating function arguments as they are substituted for named variables, lazy evaluation ensures that bound variables are only evaluated once by memoizing the result of evaluation and maintaining a reference from each λ-expression associated to the evaluated value.
+I will defer to Ariola et al. for an explanation of how laziness provides the desirable properties of both NO and AO evaluation. "lazy languages only reduce an argument if the value of the corresponding formal parameter is needed for the evaluation of the procedure body"(Ariola et al 1995:233), this delayed evaluation is similar to NO, except that evaluation is delayed even further; rather than evaluating the entire λ-term only the expression in function position is evaluated. "after reducing the argument, the evaluator will remember the resulting value for future references to that formal parameter"(Ariola et al 1995:233) where AO ensures that bound variables are reduced only once by evaluating function arguments as they are substituted for named variables, lazy evaluation ensures that bound variables are only evaluated once by memoizing the result of evaluation and maintaining a reference from each λ-expression to the associated evaluated value.
 As mentioned in the section summary, the importance of evaluation order and intermediate normal forms is that they are necessary considerations for pragmatic implementations of programming languages predicated on the lambda calculus.
 The motivation for lazy evaluation follows logically from this consideration, as it is the 'best of both worlds'.
 However, it is not so straightforward, there is an unfortunate quirk with lazyness, namely that one "cannot use the calculus to reason about sharing in the evaluation of a program"(Ariola et al 1995:233).
 Ariola et al. provide a solution to this quirk in their paper _A Call-By-Need Lambda Calculus_, however that is beyond the scope of this post.
 I bring up the difficulty of formalizing laziness within lambda calculus to demonstrate how complicated the operationalization of these calculi can be.
 However, the foundational building blocks for reasoning about the operational semantics of the lambda calculus are intermediate normal forms, and evaluation strategies.

 # References
 1. Abramsky, Samson.
 “The Lazy Lambda Calculus.”
 Declarative Programming, March 1, 2002.
 2. Ariola, Zena M., John Maraist, Martin Odersky, Matthias Felleisen, and Philip Wadler.
 “A Call-by-Need Lambda Calculus.”
 In Proceedings of the 22nd ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, 233–246.
 POPL ’95.
 New York, NY, USA: Association for Computing Machinery, 1995. https://doi.org/10.1145/199448.199507.
 3. Michaelson, Greg.
 An Introduction to Functional Programming Through Lambda Calculus.
 Courier Corporation, 2011.
 4. Turner, David.
 “Church’s Thesis and Functional Programming.”
 JOURNAL OF UNIVERSAL COMPUTER SCIENCE 10 (2004): 187–209.

+Thank you to Li-yao Xia for providing feedback, and to monoidmusician for discussing the distinction between Weak Head Normal Form and Head Normal Form with me.

 If you would like to comment on this post, the comments section is [here](https://github.com/JonathanLorimer/personal-website-builder/issues/2)